CAPACITY BUILDING PROJECTS

 Our capacity building projects

-This project aims to support the development of the family violence and community services workforce through student placements in community services sector organisations which provide specialist and/or non-specialist family violence services.
+This project aims to support the development of the family violence and community services workforce through:

 The aim of this project is to build the capacity of specialist family violence providers and mainstream services.

 The project aims to improve their responsiveness to the needs of culturally and linguistically diverse communities and provide appropriate services.

 This project responds to the Royal Commission Recommendation #139 which recognises inTouch as a specialist agency.